wcarc-on/wcarc-site/minutes/minutes202305.md

 ### Vice President's Report
 Lawrence (VA3IQ) informed the members of the following upcoming meeting presentations.
-- Meeting presentations already scheduled
+- Meeting presentations already scheduled:
   - June 2023: Action report of the contest.
 Also, Paul (K1YBE): ARTEN Project - New England Mesh Networking.
-  - July 2023: Dennis (WA4LPR): INTRFIL - Round rod inter-digital filtering construction software.
+  - July 2023: Dennis (WA4LPR): INTRFIL - Round rod interdigital filtering construction software.
-- Meeting presentations in planning
+- Meeting presentations in planning:
   - Mike (VA3TEC): State of the art in FPGAs.
   - Paul (W1GHZ): Subject to be determined.
   - Ham Radio Science Citizen Investigation.
-The presentation will be given by a PhD student.
+The presentation will be given by a Ph.D. student.

 ### Director's Report
 Nothing to report.